qapage/qapage.github.io/_posts/2017-01-16-Performance-testing-an-API.md

 tags: [csv]
 ---

+### APIs are everywhere!
+APIs is another way in which customers can access our service.
+It allows customers to customize their use of our service, integrate it into their own products and generally use it in ways that we might not have thought of.
+If we did not have an API, and only offered a UI we might be limiting our customer base to only those who are able to use the UI and are satisfied with the features we offer in the UI.
+More and more services are offering API's as first class options, alongside UI's.

+With an API comes the need to performance test it.
+The API is a service that is being used by customers and we need to ensure that it is able to handle the load that is being put on it.
+If the API is slow, customers will not be happy.
+If the API is down, customers will not be happy.
+If the API is not able to handle the load, customers will not be happy.

 There are several good tools that can help you performance test an API.
 I’ve used jmeter, locust.io and a wee bit of Gatling. locust.io has become my go to tool for all recent performance testing work.

-Why locust.io?
+### Why locust.io?

 #### Ease of use
+Locust is really easy to use.
+You can get started with a simple script that you can write in a few minutes.
 Its really easy to get started and have a working performance test running with locust

 #### Open source
+Locust is open source.
 The code is available to you!
 Say you’re working on a project and that turns out to need more than what locust offers out of the box.
 What now?
 If you know a bit of python or are willing to dig in and learn, you can look at the code and make your changes!
 If its something that might be universally useful, you just submit a pull request and there’s a good chance it will get added into the product itself.

-#### python
+#### Python based
 Everything in locust.io is python based.
 Your tests get written in python, the entire codebase of locust.io is python based etc. So if you already know python - locust is going to be piece of cake.

-#### lightweight
+#### Lightweight
-locust is extremely light weight and can be run on your personal machine to generate pretty high loads on the target machine.
+Locust is extremely light weight and can be run on your personal machine to generate pretty high loads on the target machine.
 I’ve sometimes run into a limitation while using jmeter, which is java based, where it ends up taking my personal machine down while trying to generate high enough loads to load the target machine.

-#### Sample Code
+### Sample Code
 I like to read a little intro and then right away look at code.
 This article is written that way as well, here’s a simple code example.

 ```